fagiolini/fagiolini.github.io/_posts/2020-11-04-almond-biscuits.md

 5. spread it out and, with small moulds, separate the cookies.

-6. bake in the oven at 160 degrees for 20 minutes. while they are hot the cookies will be soft, but they will harden as soon as they cool down.
+6. bake at 160° C for 20 minutes in the oven. while they are hot the cookies will be soft, but they will harden as soon as they cool down.